Astrosp/Awesome-OSINT-For-Everything/README.md

 - [Have I been pwned](https://haveibeenpwned.com/) - check if your email address is in a data breach
 - ~~[DeepSearch](http://xjypo5vzgmo7jca6b322dnqbsdnp3amd24ybx26x5nxbusccjkm4pwid.onion.pet/)~~
 - [Personal Data Leak Checker](https://cybernews.com/personal-data-leak-check/) - Find out if your email, phone number or related personal information might have fallen into the wrong hands.
-- [Intelligence X](https://intelx.io/) - Intelligence X is a search engine and data archive. · The search works with selectors, i.e. specific search terms such as email addresses, domains, URLs, IPs...
 - [DDoSecrets](https://ddosecrets.com/wiki/Special:AllPages) - Distributed Denial of Secrets (DDoSecrets) is a non-profit journalist organization focused on publishing, archiving and analyzing public interest information, creating news coverage from around the world.
 DDoSecrets specializes in large datasets that have been leaked or hacked, and in verifying and researching the data while protecting sources
 - [Leakedpassword.com](https://leakedpassword.com/) - Find out if a password hack has exposed your password to the world.
 - [DeHashed](https://dehashed.com/) - Have you been compromised?
 DeHashed provides free deep-web scans and protection against credential leaks